RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_INITIAL_EXTENSIONS
 ----------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_INITIAL_EXTENSIONS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is the empty list.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option is used to initialize the table of initial user extensions.

-NOTES:
+.. rubric:: NOTES:

 The value of this configuration option is placed before the entries of :ref:`BSP_INITIAL_EXTENSION` and after the entries of all other initial user extensions.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

 ..
 Generated from spec:/acfg/if/interrupt-stack-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_INTERRUPT_STACK_SIZE
 .. index:: interrupt stack size